The CAMELLIA-TIMI 61 Trial

 - Yanovski SZ, Yanovski JA.
 Long-term drug treatment for obseity: a systematic and clincial review.
 JAMA 2014;311:74-86.

-Keywords: Hemoglobin A, Glycosylated, Weight Loss, Anti-Obesity Agents, Prediabetic State, Body Mass Index, Diabetes Mellitus, Type 2, Pro-Opiomelanocortin, Serotonin, Metformin, Diabetic Neuropathies, Appetite, Diabetic Retinopathy, Cardiovascular Diseases, Dizziness, Cost-Benefit Analysis, Prevalence, Quality of Life, Sample Size, Camellia, Diabetic Angiopathies, Adiposity, Follow-Up Studies, Risk Factors, Obesity, Overweight, Benzazepines, Blood Glucose, Hyperglycemia, Hypoglycemia, Serotonin Receptor Agonists, Headache, Life Style, Diarrhea, Myocardial Infarction, Nausea, Metabolic Syndrome X
+Keywords: Glycated Hemoglobin A, Weight Loss, Anti-Obesity Agents, Prediabetic State, Body Mass Index, Diabetes Mellitus, Type 2, Pro-Opiomelanocortin, Serotonin, Metformin, Diabetic Neuropathies, Appetite, Diabetic Retinopathy, Cardiovascular Diseases, Dizziness, Cost-Benefit Analysis, Prevalence, Quality of Life, Sample Size, Camellia, Diabetic Angiopathies, Adiposity, Follow-Up Studies, Risk Factors, Obesity, Overweight, Benzazepines, Blood Glucose, Hyperglycemia, Hypoglycemia, Serotonin Receptor Agonists, Headache, Life Style, Diarrhea, Myocardial Infarction, Nausea, Metabolic Syndrome

 < Back to Listings